Dr. Samuel H Gruber 'Doc'

 Bimini Pot Cake

-Sasha is the newest addition to the Sharklab team.
+Sasha has been with us since late 2014.
 A Pitbull at heart, she has a lot of love and licks to give around.
 Sturdy and surprisingly speedy in the sand, Sasha is proving a well-suited play buddy to rough-house outdoors with her canine compatriots at the lab.

 Lab Mother from Miami